biscuit-auth/website/content/docs/guides/revocation.md

 ## How the revocation service receives and stores data

+The revocation service establishes the list of revoked tokens and regularly purges expired ones.
+While this looks simple, there are details to consider.

+First, the service that creates tokens (user authentication, or microservice manager) should store the first block's revocation id, along with some metadata, like the creation date, expiration date and expected usage (user id, service id, etc).
+If a token expires, it is removed from the list.
+If a usr logs out or a service is shut down, the revocation id and expiration date are sent to the revocation service.

+If we want to revoke an attenuated token, there are more steps.
+The user cannot just provide the revocation ids, because we would have no way of knowing if the user is trying to revoke a parent token.
+In that case, the entire token should be presented, then we look up the root block's expiration date in the data we already have, we extract the list of revocation ids from the token, and send the latest one with the expiration date to the revocation service.

+All tokens should come with an expiration date, to prevent the revocation list from growing indefinitely.

 TODO:

 expiration tips: short expiration with regular token exchange do not limit tokens per IP but per world region and per user agent: IP can change a lot in a session(mobile, etc) but sessions rarely jump quickly over the world or change user agent
-- revocation ids in biscuit:
-  - might need a list of currently active tokens, or at least their root revocation id, so it can be added to the revocation list when removing the session
-  - how to handle revocation of an attenuated token?
-We cannot just accept a list of revocation ids, otherwise someone could revoke their attenuated token and all of the ancestor tokens.
-Send the token to the authentication service, and let it find the last block's revocation id?